Drawing Back The Veil

 For we, like Mary, are the Christ bearers of Jesus, the Saviour, giving him to everyone that we are with and meet as we walk the long road with him, eventually into eternal Bethlehem.

-Information about Father Hanly’s homily for the Solemnity of the Epiphany of the Lord, Year A
+Information about Father Hanly’s homily for The Epiphany of the Lord, Year A

 All Rights Reserved.